Wonderland education micro-site.

 Events at the University of Sheffield:

-St. Wilfred's School, Sheffield Girls High School and Brantwood School pupils will take a mystery bus tour visiting all of the exhibition sites.
-The idea behind these events is to give the children a first hand introduction to the Wonderland project - not just the exhibitions, but to personally engage with Tony and Helen, to hear first hand the history behind Wonderland and how two people from such diverse backgrounds collaborated in creating it.
+The Mystical Tour of Wonderland - 2 July and 9 JulyDocument break.St.
+Wilfred's School.
+Sheffield Girls High School and Brantwood School pupils took a mystery bus tour which visited all of the exhibition sites.
+The idea behind these events was to give the children a first hand introduction to the Wonderland project - not just the exhibitions, but to personally engage with Tony and Helen, to hear first hand the history behind Wonderland and how two people from such diverse backgrounds collaborated in creating it.

-Wonderland: The Science Behind the Story
+Wonderland: The Science Behind the Story.
+7 July

-7 July, The Edge, University of Sheffield
+The Edge, University of Sheffield

 Centre for Science Education, Sheffield Hallam University: